angular/angular/aio/content/guide/angular-compiler-options.md

 ### `fullTemplateTypeCheck`

 When true (recommended), enables the [binding expression validation](guide/aot-compiler#binding-expression-validation) phase of the template compiler, which uses TypeScript to validate binding expressions.
+For more information, see [Template type checking](guide/template-typecheck).

-Default is currently false.
+Default is false, but when you use the CLI command `ng new`, it is set to true by default in the generated project's configuration.

 ### `generateCodeForLibraries`